© British Pain Society 2023. All rights reserved.

 Please ensure that the e-mail address of presenting author is entered correctly to enable the Meeting Organising Secretariat to communicate the presenting author regarding the abstract.
 All information regarding the acceptance, any required adjustments, and scheduling will be communicated via e-mail to the abstract’s presenting author.

-When the submission process is finalised, you will see your abstract under the heading "Submitted Abstracts".
+When the submission process is finalized, you will see your abstract under the heading "Submitted Abstracts".
 If your abstract is not seen there, please kindly turn back and check the steps of your submission.
-Please be aware that the Scientific Committee will not receive "Not-Submitted Abstracts”, and these therefore CANNOT be taken into consideration in the abstract evaluation process.
+Please be aware that the Scientific Committee will not receive "Not-Submitted Abstracts" and these therefore CANNOT be taken into consideration in the abstract evaluation process.

 Upon submitting of your abstract an e-mail including the "Abstract Number" and "Abstract Title" will be sent to the submitting author.